-- Current unencumbered LPN or Paramedic license.
-Proof of application for Florida LPN license may be accepted if holding an out-of-state LPN license. - Current CPR (Basic Life Support for Healthcare Providers) certificate that will not expire until completion of program. - 7.
-Current IV Therapy certificate for LPN applicants.
+- 5. Current unencumbered LPN or Paramedic license.
+Proof of application for Florida LPN license may be accepted if holding an out-of-state LPN license. - Current CPR (Basic Life Support for Healthcare Providers) certificate that will not expire until completion of program. - Current IV Therapy certificate for LPN applicants.

-- Human Anatomy and Physiology I and II and Microbiology must have been taken within seven years of admission to the program.
-All science courses must have a lab. - 9.
-All required developmental courses must be completed prior to application to the nursing programs.
+9. All required developmental courses must be completed prior to application to the nursing programs.